· announcement · 3 min read

 Getting Started

-Both the SOLI API and Python Library are designed to be developer-friendly and easy to integrate into existing projects.
+Both the FOLIO API and Python Library are designed to be developer-friendly and easy to integrate into existing projects.
 Here’s a quick example of how you can use the Python Library to search for a class:

-from soli import SOLI
+from folio import FOLIO

-# Initialize the SOLI client
+# Initialize the FOLIO client

 # Search for a class by label

-result, score = soli.search_by_label("southern district new york")[0]
+result, score = folio.search_by_label("southern district new york")[0]

 print(f"{result.iri} (Score: {score})")